Cheltenham Ladies' College: Houses

 The school is made up of around 80% boarders and 20% day girls.
-Whether boarders or day girls, pupils are part of a junior or senior house and are supervised by a Housemistress and a team of House Staff.
+Whether boarders or day girls, pupils are part of a junior or senior house system.

 Girls who board live in one of eleven boarding houses.
 There are six junior houses for 11- to 16-year-olds, and five senior houses for sixth form girls.
 The junior houses are Farnley Lodge, Glenlee, Sidney Lodge, St. Austin's, St. Helen's, and St. Margaret's.
 At Sixth Form, all girls move to a senior house.
 The senior houses are Beale, Cambray, Elizabeth, Roderic and St. Hilda's.
-Each house is run by a housemistress and several resident staff.
-The housemistresses have a lighter teaching load with a full-time commitment supervising their boarders.

 The junior day girl house is Eversleigh, which is a short walk from the main college site.
 The senior day girl house, Bayshill, is situated in the main college site.

 Co-curriculars

 Over 160 co-curricular activities are available.

 Music and Drama

 The Music and Drama departments offer productions and concerts each year involving all age groups.
 Over 1,000 individual instrumental lessons take place each week.

 In October 2009, Sir Richard Eyre opened the school's new drama building, The Parabola Arts Centre (PAC).
 The building was built by Foster Wilson Architects and cost over £12.5 million, funded by donations.
 The school is a major sponsor of the Cheltenham Music, Literature, Jazz and Science Festivals and events are hosted at the centre annually.
 The PAC building was awarded the RIBA award.
 In 2010, Sharman Macdonald (Keira Knightley's mother) was commissioned to write the college's play.
 In 2016, the school also invested in a new recording studio.